shogo452/aws-quicksight-tool/README.md

 * Output a CSV listing of QuickSight data sets by namespace, and the spice capacity of each data set
 * Tree-like output of relationships between assets such as dashboards and analyses and datasets
 * Tabular output of import history into SPICE for a single data set
-* Run CLI commands for multiple users and assets via shell scipts.
+* Run CLI commands to maintain multiple namespaces and assets via shell scipts.

 ## Prerequisites and Preparation